 The more entertained we are, the more entertainment we need to feel satisfied.
 The more we fill our world with fast-moving, high-intensity, ever-changing stimulation, the more we get used to that and the less tolerant we become of lower levels. – Dr. Sandi Mann

 In ancient times, when people were busy trying to survive, boredom wasn’t a choice.
 They spent all their time securing food or shelter; they didn’t have time to get bored.
 We are now overstimulated — easy access to infinite entertainment options is feeding boredom rather than discouraging it.
 We crave for more time.
 However, when we have free time, we don’t know what to do with it.
 Nothing seems exciting enough to deserve our valuable time.
-We end up doing nothing and get bored.
 Sometimes we get to a situation of having hard time having fun with our own company.
 We always depend on external stimuli – means doing something with someone.
-We need Netflix, a device, company, or an object to rescue us from boredom.
+We need Netflix, a device, a company, or an object to rescue us from boredom.
 To defeat boredom, you need less, not more – stimulation and novelty.

 He who fortifies himself completely against boredom fortifies himself against himself too.
 He will never drink the most powerful elixir from his own innermost spring – Friedrich Nietzsche